Need a new pair of vegan hiking boots? Perfect – that’s exactly what I will show you in this review!

 They fit true to size, so you should be fine if you get the size you usually wear.
 However, they are not available in a wide version.
 So, if you have wider feet, you should probably go half a size up with these.

-The uppers of these hiking boots are made from synthetic and breathable mesh.
+These hiking boots have uppers that are made from synthetic and breathable mesh.
 They have excellent ventilation, which will keep your feet cool and dry even in hot summer days.
 And they have a Gore-Tex membrane, which makes them waterproof.

 That also means that these boots are an okay option for winter and snow, since your feet won’t get wet.
 But they don’t have any insulation, and they’re not really warm.